Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Advanced Tip: Pixel Components

-If you know JavaScript, you should always look over someone else’s code before you put it on your website.
 You might not change anything, but it’s good to know exactly what your code is doing.
-Most importantly, you may notice that Facebook’s code may break in certain cases.
+Most importantly, you may notice that Meta’s code may break in certain cases.

-Screenshot of close-up Facebook Pixel JavaScript code
+Screenshot of close-up Meta Pixel JavaScript code

 We have two main parts to this code.
 The first part is the <script> segment from line 2 to line 13, and the second part is the <noscript> segment from line 14 to line 16.